leonissenbaum/Turn-Time-In-Chat/README.md

 Compact messages (Defaults to true)
 Minimum turn length to post  (Defaults to 5 seconds)
 Post things in chat (Defaults to true)
+Make all messages GM only (Defaults to false)
 Let players see the encounter timer button that logs times (defaults to true)
 Hiding non-player turn lengths  (Defaults to false)
 Hiding non-player names  (Defaults to false)